justmansam/xkcd_comics/README.md

 By that, if the client means reading comics on tv or his/her watch, NO!

-## Final Comments:
+## Final Comments to Shortcutters:

 It was great a experience overall.
 I had fun learning new ways and not being able to implement them correctly!
 Thanks for that.
 It was a cure for my ego :)

-And actually, I found the solution on GitHub (https://github.com/fireflyfif/shortcut-android-challenge) in the first place but you know, it wouldn't be nice at all ;)
+And actually, I found the solution on GitHub (https://github.com/fireflyfif/shortcut-android-challenge) in the first place but you know, it wouldn't be nice at all ;) OK maybe some inspiration.. but thats all.
+I know, "the best programmers write no code" so I could've used it if things were different but this was for fun.

+Thank you again.